 All Lairds, Lords and Ladies of Blackwood are provided with a map indicating the exact location of their plot, which enables them to visit their land.
 The access point to the woodland is marked ‘A’ on the map, and an old path leads to the area where the plots are located.
-The souvenir plots are located at the outskirts of the old timber felling area, which has now been left to regenerate with native deciduous trees.
+The souvenir plots are located to the north-east, at the outskirts of the old timber felling area, which has now been left to regenerate with native deciduous trees.

 Visitors should note that Loch Wood is a typical native woodland with all the qualities commonly associated therewith.
 Fallen trees are lying on the ground, thus aiding this unique biodiversity, there are scattered badger holes and ruins from the old estate buildings to be found inside the woodland, and brush and thicket may restrict easy movement.
 Visitors are recommended to stay on or near the path and wear wellies.
 In order to reduce strain on this native and vulnerable woodland and habitat we have decided to prohibit tenting on the property.
 Reference is also made to our T&Cs.